info-201a-sp22/a1-portests/README.md

 - First, please read [this FAQ](https://countlove.org/faq.html) from the CountLove website and the opening of [this blog post](https://www.tommyleung.com/countLove/index.htm).
 Based on the information in these pieces, why did the creators start collecting the CountLove data?
 Please answer in 2-3 sentences (3 points)

+According to their website,  "Our initial protest data for the 2017 Women's March came from the Crowd Counting Consortium, who are continuing to document protests in the United States".
+Which is why they creadted the data set

 - Next, we would like you to read this [*New York Times* piece, which uses CountLove data](https://www.nytimes.com/interactive/2020/06/13/us/george-floyd-protests-cities-photos.html) (here's a [Google Doc version for anyone who gets paywalled](https://docs.google.com/document/d/1sdjFsA5csYuH4plNEEk7WXT77K5h5ZuyW05CBwYdk6A/edit?usp=sharing)), and which describes the Black Lives Matter protests that occurred in the summer of 2020.
 Please summarize the main point or argument of this article in 2-3 sentences (3 points)

+   Their main port is that the black lives matter protest has reached all parts of the unitedstates.
+It is important to document preotests such as these.

 Next, we're going to reflect about who collected this data, and what's actually inside it.

 - Who collected and shared the CountLove data, and what do they do for a living?
 Please answer in 1-2 sentences(2 points)

+     The people who collected the data are Tommy Leung and Nathan Perkins, engineers and scientists with a keen interest in civic responsibility and public policy.

 - As Klein and D'Ignazio remind us, when it comes to data, "what gets counted counts."
 What types of demonstrations does CountLove include in their data, and what types do they exclude?
 (3 points)

+   What gets counted is public displays of protest that are not part of “regular business.”

 - How and where does CountLove get their data about the protests?
 Please answer in 2-3 sentences (2 points)

+ According to their website, "We crawl local newspaper and television sites on a daily basis, and most of our protest data come from these crawls".
+That is how they get their information

 - How does CountLove make their estimates about the number of people who attended a protest?
 What potential problems might arise from this method of estimation?
 Please answer in 3-4 sentences (4 points)

+   The potential problems is that there are only so many papers and news that cover events.
+Smaller events often go uncovered, and therefore, unaccounted for.

 ## While You Code: Critical Analysis & Reflection